firedrakeproject/firedrake/demos/nonlinear_QG_winddrivengyre/qg_winddrivengyre.py.rst

    + r \int_{\partial\Omega} \phi \cdot \frac{\partial \psi}{\partial n} \,\mathrm{d}s
   \end{aligned}

-The boundary integral above banishes because are are setting the streamfunction to be zero on the boundary.
+The boundary integral above vanishes because we are setting the streamfunction to be zero on the boundary.

 Finally we can put the equation back together again to produce the weak form of our problem.